Cogito, Ergo Sum

 Geoff wiped a tear from his cheek and trudged on.
 What the fuck did it matter anyway?

-He veered off the path and collapsed onto a chair beneath a tree.
-It was a hot day.
+He veered off the path and sat down at a table beneath a tree.
+It was a stifling afternoon.
 Not a breath of wind.
 Just the stench of fish and festivity.
 He was by the waterfront.

-Straight ahead, the conductor was slashing and stabbing the air like a wizard fighting for his life.
-In more cheerful times, Geoff might’ve parodied the man.
-As things stood, he just eyed him wearily for a few seconds, then heaved a big sigh and said, “Aren’t you also just so tired of it all?”
+Straight ahead, the conductor was slashing and stabbing like a wizard fighting for his life.
+In better times, Geoff might’ve attempted to amuse the local populace by parodying the man.
+As things stood, he just eyed him grimly and said, “Aren’t you also just so tired of it all?”

 Geoff wasn’t delusional.
-He had addressed the question to a drifter-looking type a little to his right.
-A poor choice, as it turned out, because the man—whose entire left side, including that hemisphere of his beard, was coated with dust—didn’t seem fit for conversation, especially not the heavy kind.
+He had addressed the question to a drifter-looking type on the other side of the table—a poor choice, as it turned out.
+The man, whose entire left side, including that hemisphere of his beard, was coated with dust, didn’t seem fit for conversation, especially not the heavy kind.

 Geoff turned to him.
 “I said, ‘Aren’t you also just so tired of it all?’”
 Geoff turned back to the theater.
-“All these games we play, the asses we lick, the compromises we make … the perpetual sense of being someone other than yourself, like some two-bit actor.
+“All these games we play, the asses we lick, the compromises we make … the perpetual sense of being someone other than yourself—like some two-bit actor.
 It’s so tiring!
 I’ve been at it most of my life, and just look where it’s got me.
-I hate my job, I just failed to win back the woman I love, and, worst of all, I despise myself.
+I hate my job, I just failed to win back the love of my life, and worst of all, I despise myself.

 “You should’ve seen me just now … Puh!
 How embarrassing!
-I was gro-ve-ling.
-No wonder she’s no longer interested in me.
-And I mean precisely that: not interested.
-Completely indifferent.
-Not even angry or hurt.
+I was groveling.
+No wonder she lost interest in me.
+She’s not even angry or hurt.
 Just plain free of any care for Geoff.

-“Ah, how different it was in the beginning … I was bold back then—swashbuckling.
+“Ah, how different it was in the beginning … I was bold back then.
+Swashbuckling.
 With the aid of a few beers, the embodiment of a female fantasy.
 Women fell for me like lumber.
-I don’t know if you’ve seen any of his busts, but I take quite strongly after Alexander the Great: curly hair, strong nose, thousand-mile glare.
+I don’t know if you’ve seen any of his busts, but I take quite strongly after Alexander the Great: curly hair, strong nose, thousand-mile stare.
 Now, imagine Alexander the Great swaggering around in a nightclub—that was me.
 Men feared me; women wanted to sleep with me.
-Now, I no longer even have the nerve to leave an extra button undone.”
+These days, I don’t even have the nerve to leave an extra button undone.”

-Geoff eagerly turned towards the drifter, but only more disappointment awaited him.
+Geoff eagerly turned toward the drifter, but only more disappointment awaited him.
 The drifter was fast asleep.

 Geoff slammed his fist down on the table.
 “Wake up, son!
 This is serious!”